teamconclude/blueprints/README.md

 #### Optional Properties

-- **mandatory** (boolean): Setting *mandatory* to *true* means that the attribute should always have a non-empty value.
+- **mandatory** (boolean): Setting *mandatory* to *true* means that the attribute is required to have a non-empty value.
 This is the case for the *title* attribute.
-- **default_value**: The default value of an attribute.
+- **default_value**: The default/initial value of an attribute.
 - **placeholder**: A text displayed inside the input field before the user starts typing.
 - **hint**: A contextual hint about the format etc. of the attribute.
 - **visible**: Controls where the attribute is displayed.